 Topic: An historical event that could have been avoided

-Hiding
+A woman hides the truth

+At the end of 2019, a novel coronavirus began to sweep the world.
+Every country started to strictly contain the epidemic.
+At this time, we should not violate the instructions of the state and do what we want to do without authorization.
+But there are always some people who will have a fluke, and the things they do bring inconvenience to many people.

-At the end of 2019, the coronavirus swept the world.
-Every country started strictly control the epidemic.
-On March 12, a woman who was living in America wanted to go back to China with her family.
-They took the flight CA988 flew from Los Angeles to Beijing.
-A few hours after the flight took off, that women went to the steward and said that she felt suffocated, weak and slightly numb on her face.
+On March 12, a Chinese woman living in America wanted to go back to China with her family.
+They took the flight CA988 from Los Angeles to Beijing.
+A few hours after the flight took off, that lady went to the steward and said that she felt suffocated, weak and slightly numb on her face.
 She also said that she did not travel with other people and had not taken any medicine before boarding, but had a short history of fever a week ago.
 The flight attendant took her temperature and isolated her from other passengers.

-Two hours before the flight landed at about 4:00 a.m.
+Then Two hours before the flight landed at about 4:00 a.m.
 Beijing time on March 13, the woman went to the steward and said that she had been infected in the company where she worked in the United States.
-She had a fever in the United States and took anti fever medicine before boarding.
+She had a fever in the United States and had taken anti fever medicine before boarding.
 Her husband and children also traveled on the same plane, with seat numbers of 54K and 54l.
-The crew immediately reported the situation to the captain and arranged her husband and children in the isolation area.
+The crew immediately reported the situation to the captain and arranged for her husband and children to sit in the isolation area.

-After the crew took the temperature again, the temperature of the whole family was normal.
-But when she and her family arriving in Beijing, she was diagnosed with novel coronavirus pneumonia, and more than 60 close contacts were isolated.
-In March 16th, her husband was diagnosed as novel coronavirus pneumonia.
+After the crew took their temperature again, the temperatures of the whole family were normal.
+But when she and her family landing in Beijing, she was diagnosed with novel coronavirus pneumonia, and more than 60 close contacts were isolated.
+On March 16th, her husband was diagnosed with novel coronavirus pneumonia.
 On June 1, 2020, she was arrested after recovering from the coronavirus.

 .